 Rent a holiday home, apartment or cottage in Hexham from just £33 per night

 Top holiday lettings with fishing spots nearby

 Popular holiday rental amenities in Hexham

-Find the Hexham climate diagram.
-This year, July will have higher average temperatures.
+Here is our climate diagram for Hexham.
+This year, July will have the highest average temperatures.
 On the other hand, you could have temperatures dropping under 0° in February.
-The rainiest month is July while the driest month is May.
+The rainiest month is January, while the driest month is May.